tbuda/ReX/README.md

 Example usage for scaling the database Financial (-db option) by a scaling rate of 2 (-rate option) using the extrapolation method ReX_rfc (-rand option): java -jar -Xmx64g rexRand.jar -rand -db Financial -u user -p password -rate 2

-More help on the available options is available by running the jar file with -h: java -jar rexRand.jar -h
+More help on the available options is available by running the jar file with the -h option: java -jar rexRand.jar -h